Can CBD help you chill? Here’s what we know so far.

 All that variability, both in the plants and the products that are derived from them, makes CBD more challenging to test for medicinal purposes.
 It’s also often mixed with THC when treating chronic pain or life-threatening illnesses, so it take many extra layers of research to isolate the purely physical perks from the psychoactive ones.

-Plenty of companies, restaurants, and cookbook authors are now folding CBD into their recipes.
+Plenty of food brands, restaurants, and cookbook authors are now folding CBD into their recipes.
 But does the ingredient have the same therapeutic effect when it’s baked in a brownie pan at 360 degrees Fahrenheit or seared in a skillet with sea bass and lemon rinds?

 “There are many unanswered questions about the science, safety, quality, and physiological effects of CBD that need to be addressed before one can identify the effects of various chemical reactions on its efficacy,” Shelke says.
 Part of the issue with cooking with the extract is that the purity and the concentration is often unknown.
 This makes it even harder to know how it will interact with other ingredients, and whether that combination will help or harm a person.
 Bottom line: It’s better to avoid highly processed products or prepared meals with CBD, especially if you’re new to the compound.